 Also be sure to check the very end of the article for tips on transport and accommodation.
 But first, a bit of history:

-Like many cities in the region, Mérida’s city limits overlap with those of the ancient Maya.
+Like many cities in the region, what we now call Mérida was once the site of an ancient Mayan city.
 Sadly, however, the former pyramids are now all missing, having been replaced by cathedrals.

 Mérida as we know it today was officially founded in 1542 by the Spanish.
 But taking the city was no easy task.
 A general named Francisco de Montejo was originally charged with conquering the Yucatán Peninsula, though he failed on his first two attempts in 1528 and 1535.